mttmccb/nice_social/README.md

 ###Customisation

-In order to use this website to interact with the App.Net API, you will need an Application Client ID and a web-safe URI.
+In order to use this website to interact with the App.Net API, you will need to enter an Application Client ID and a web-safe URI into a `config.json` file.
+Copy the `config.sample.json` file to `config.json` and customise it to your heart's content.
 You can [get a Client ID for free with your App.Net account](https://account.app.net/developer/apps/) regardless of whether you have a free, paid, or developer account.
 Don't worry about the exclamation mark message unless you do not see the "Create App" button.

 ![Create Application](https://nice.social/themes/mono/img/1_create_app.jpg)